Peuri/Peuri/README.md

 ## About me
 <br>

-🇫🇮 🇬🇧 full-stack developer from Turku, Finland.
-I'm familiar with Python, Javascript and CSS.
+🇫🇮 🇬🇧 Full-stack developer from Turku, Finland.
+I'm familiar with Python, JavaScript and CSS.

 <br>